SU(2) gauge theory of fluctuating stripe order in the two-dimensional Hubbard model: Conclusions

 Deep inside the stripe regime in the phase diagram, the spatial and temporal pseudospin stiffnesses are of the same order of magnitude as for the N\'eel state at half-filling.
 Both quantities decrease upon approaching the edge of the magnetically ordered region at large hole-doping, and also upon increasing the temperature.
 In the ground state, the stiffnesses determine the stability of the magnetically ordered mean-field state with respect to quantum fluctuations.
 Since the ground state of the Hubbard model at half-filling is known to exhibit antiferromagnetic long-range order from (sign-free) Monte Carlo calculations, the sizable stiffnesses in the stripe ordered hole-doped regime indicate that the magnetic order may be robust with respect to fluctuations at $T=0$.
 Indeed, a stripe ordered ground state has been found for several sizable values of the hole-doping in exact numerical simulations \cite{Zheng2017, Huang2018, Qin2020}.

-We have computed the spectral function $A(\bk,\omega)$ for single-particle excitations, a quantity that can be measured by angular resolved photoemission \cite{Damascelli2003}.
+We have computed the spectral function $A(\bk,\omega)$ for single-particle excitations, a quantity that can be measured by ARPES \cite{Damascelli2003}.
 In a normal Fermi liquid, $A(\bk,0)$ exhibits a pronounced peak at the Fermi surface.
 In a state with magnetic and/or charge order, $A(\bk,0)$ is peaked at the (reconstructed) Fermi surface of the quasi-particles.
 The size of the peaks is strongly momentum dependent due to weight factors which are very small for momenta $\bk$ remote from the bare Fermi surface \cite{Eberlein2016}.
 The spinon fluctuations broaden the peaks to some extent.
 Indeed, the spectral function $A(\bk,0)$ obtained in our theory of fluctuating stripe order exhibits pronounced peaks on those parts of the quasi-particle Fermi surfaces which are close to the bare Fermi surface.
 Some of these parts have the form of Fermi arcs, but not necessarily centered around the nodal directions (near the Brillouin zone diagonal).
-Nowhere in the stripe ordered regime we have found a simple collection of four nodal Fermi arcs as observed experimentally in the pseudogap regime \cite{Damascelli2003}, and found theoretically in a state with fluctuating N\'eel or spiral magnetic order \cite{Bonetti2022a}.
+For $t'=-0.15t$, applicable to the LSCO family of cuprates, we obtain a large spectral weight in the antinodal regions, and more faint straight lines connecting these regions.
+This resembles observations from ARPES in $\rm La_{1.4}Nd_{0.6}Sr_xCuO_4$ and $\rm La_{1.85}Sr_{0.15}CuO_4$ \cite{Zhou2001}, where static or fluctuating stripes are known to play an important role.
+Nowhere in the stripe ordered regime we have found a simple collection of four nodal Fermi arcs as observed experimentally in the pseudogap regime of other cuprates, especially from the Bismuth family \cite{Damascelli2003}, and found theoretically in a state with fluctuating N\'eel or spiral magnetic order \cite{Bonetti2022a}.
 Hence, we conclude that pseudogap behavior with four nodal Fermi arcs must be due to fluctuating N\'eel or spiral order rather than fluctuating stripe order.
+Note, however, that finite-energy dynamical stripe or pure charge order fluctuations do not necessarily affect the Fermi surface obtained from the spectral function at zero energy \cite{Grilli2009}.
+Hence, the observation of fluctuating stripes from other experimental probes in cuprates \cite{Kivelson2003} may still be reconciled with purely nodal Fermi arcs seen in ARPES.

 While the spinon fluctuations preserve the physical SU(2) spin symmetry, at least at finite temperatures, the charge order and nematicy associated with the stripe order of the chargons remains.
 Commensurate charge order is not excluded by the Mermin-Wagner theorem, as it breaks only a discrete, not a continuous symmetry.
 Charge order has indeed been observed in some cuprate compounds in the presence of a strong magnetic field, which suppresses the competing superconductivity \cite{Wu2011, Chang2012}, and the ordering wave vector is oriented along the $q_x$ or $q_y$ axes, in agreement with our results.